jberthy39/Not_So_Basic_Arduino/README.md

 - This is an example of a function that I used.
 This function told the Ultrasonic Sensor to send a chirp, recieve it, and then calculate the distance.

+### Problems
+- I had great difficuly when understanding what the anatomy of a function was and when or hor to use the return command.
+But by using the following [link](https://www.arduino.cc/en/Reference/FunctionDeclaration), I learned a lot about functions and understood their job/function much better.

 ### Lesson(s) Learned
 - The Ultrasonic Sensor sends tiny chirps and uses the pins Echo and Trig to estimate/calculate the distance from any given object.